Gender

 Drag / Drag King / Drag Queen

-(Noun) The theatrical performance of one or multiple genders via dressing in the clothing of a different gender, or in a manner different from how one would usually dress.
-Drag queens perform in distinctly feminine attire.
-Drag kings perform in distinctly masculine attire.
+(Noun) The theatrical performance of one or multiple genders, often including makeup, costume, and/or dance.
+Performers in distinctly feminine attire are called Drag Queens, while performers in distinctly masculine attire are Drag Kings.
 Drag is a form of gender expression and is not an indication of gender identity.
 Individuals who dress in drag may or may not consider themselves to be transgender.
 They may identify as gay, lesbian, bisexual, straight or some other sexual orientation.
 Learn More

 Enby